ericburger/crossbardocs/pages/iotcookbook/Arduino-Yun-System-Update.md

 root@Arduino:~# dmesg | awk 'NR==1'
 [    0.000000] Linux version 3.3.8 (jenkins@jenkins) (gcc version 4.6.3 20120201 (prerelease) (Linaro GCC 4.6-2012.02) ) #1 Fri Nov 14 08:57:34 CET 2014
 ```

-## Next

-If you haven't [set up the Wifi](Arduin Yun Network Connectivity) yet, now is the time to do so.
-If you previously did - do it again (we told you that it would be better to use ethernet - though it's a small hassle, really).